What is an equivalence relation on a set X?

 A representative of an equivalence class of Cauchy sequence is any Cauchy sequence belonging to that class.
 Real Numbers: A real number is defined to be an equivalence class of 1 Page 2 Cauchy sequences.
 Each real number is a different equivalence class.
 The set of all real numbers is denoted R.

-READ ALSO: What is the best character in Dungeons and Dragons?
+READ ALSO: What are the schools are in Coimbatore?

 Which is equivalence relation?